Abstaining Around THEM – Abstaining Through Peer Pressure

 You should know

 Your “addict brain” is far more involved than you give it credit for.
-Where you judge yourself as weak or undisciplined around these people, it’s actually your “addict brain” being really calculated and manipulative.
-You know, there is actually a chance that THEY aren’t even doing anything different and the whole time it’s just your “addict brain” preparing you with an excuse to fall back on once you fail, so that you can fail.
+Where you judge yourself as weak or undisciplined around these people, it’s actually the neurological wiring of addiction being really calculated and manipulative.
+There is actually a chance that THEY aren’t even doing anything different and the whole time it’s just this wiring, preparing you with an excuse to fall back on once you fail so that you can fail.
 I mean, why should anyone else hinder your progress?
 If they want to smoke, eat cake or drink alcohol then why should it bother you?
-You have already made the decision to quit and have probably done so for some genuine reasons and after some serious thought.
+You have already decided to quit and have probably done so for some genuine reasons and after some serious thought.
 You have chosen a better quality of life for yourself and for your family.
 I promise you, in the end, It’s not you who will feel like you are missing out.

 All you possibly have as a defence against your “addict brain”, is a little bit of conscious reasoning as to why you want to quit (Pffff!).
-Your addict brain will fire urges and cravings at you until you even lose control of this very reasoning!
-It will use your emotions, your senses, your memories and even your own subconscious against you, until you fold.
+Your addict brain will fire cravings, rationalisation and justifications at you until you forget you were even trying to quit!
+It will use your emotions, your senses, your memories and even your own subconscious against you until you fold.
 Imagine that… seriously, imagine it.
 Think back to the last time your willpower failed you.
 What did your “addict brain” use against you to make you justify and rationalise folding?
 Was it sensory?
-A thought?
-A vision maybe, of a memory where you once had a great time doing that thing… Now imagine if you knew then, what you know now.
+A thought, a vision maybe?
+Of a memory where you once had a great time doing that thing… Now imagine if you knew then, what you know now.
 If you caught your “addict brain” in the process of that little game of fuckery, how easily would you have been able to hold your space knowing the game it was playing?
 Now imagine you caught it in the act, stopped for a moment and then reminded yourself about that little bit of conscious reasoning that I “Pffff’d” at earlier….
 That reasoning is not so little now, is it?

 All of a sudden we begin to change our thinking from victim to victor.
-Our tacticts move from reactive to proactive.
-We change “everyone’s going to be smoking and I’m just going to suffer” to “everyone will be suffering smoking, except me” or “everyone’s going to be drinking and having fun except for me” to “everyone needs to drink to have fun, except for me” and “what’s the point of going out for dinner when I can’t even eat anything?” to “now I get to go out for dinner and explore new dishes that are more in harmony with my health goals”.
+Our tactics move from reactive to proactive.
+We change “everyone’s going to be smoking and I’m just going to suffer” to “everyone will be suffering smoking, except me”.
+From, “everyone’s going to be drinking and having fun except for me” to “everyone needs to drink to have fun, except for me”.
+You can change “what’s the point of going out for dinner when I can’t even eat anything?” to “now I get to go out for dinner and explore new dishes that are more in harmony with my health goals”.
+I admit, that last one sounds a bit cheesy but I still stand by it!

 “Choose not to be harmed and you won’t feel harmed.
 Don’t feel harmed and you haven’t been” Marcus Aurelius’